What Is the Risk Management Framework? RMF Controls Overview

 7 Steps for Applying the Risk Management Framework to Federal Information Systems

-NIST Special Publication 800-37, "Guide for Applying the Risk Management Framework to Federal Information Systems" describes the seven-step approach necessary its application.
+NIST Special Publication 800-37, "Guide for Applying the Risk Management Framework to Federal Information Systems" describes the seven-step approach necessary for its application.

 Step 1 – Prepare (System)